-In the event where a woman sustains a personal injury, the patient may be entitled to pursue a claim for medical negligence/malpractice *.
+In addition, in the event where a woman sustains a personal injury, the patient may be entitled to pursue a claim for medical negligence/malpractice *.

 Causes of gynaecological and obstetric injury claims *

 Gynaecological and obstetric injury claims * can arise in the following situations: